The First Step Act: A Positive Step Towards Criminal Justice Reform

 Beyond aiming to ease high sentences and lessen recidivism rates, the law also aims to improve conditions in federal detention, such as prohibiting prisons from shackling women during childbirth and attempting to establish requirements to place federal inmates in prisons closer to their families.

 While the First Step Act appears to meet its aims regarding easing high sentences, there is still dispute regarding the racial and class disparities perpetuated through the algorithms used, as well as the excluded classes of inmates, particularly regarding undocumented immigrants and inmates convicted of certain high-level offenses.
-The public may have to take a wait and see approach to fully understand the effects that the First Step Act will have on criminal justice reform as a whole—however, supporters of the act view this law as “one step closer to justice and relief for nearly 200,000 people in federal prisons and their families.”
+The public may have to take a wait-and-see approach to fully understand the effects that the First Step Act will have on criminal justice reform as a whole—however, supporters of the act view this law as “one step closer to justice and relief for nearly 200,000 people in federal prisons and their families.”

 To read the full text of the First Step Act, please visit: